neondatabase-labs/descope-react-frontend-neon-rls-authorize/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# Neon Authorize + Descope Example (SQL from the Frontend)
+# Neon RLS Authorize + Descope Example (SQL from the Frontend)

-A quick start React template demonstrating secure user authentication and authorization using Neon Authorize with Descope integration.
+A quick start React template demonstrating secure user authentication and authorization using Neon RLS Authorize with Descope integration.
 This guide showcases how to implement client-side row-level security by executing SQL directly from the frontend.

 ## Features

 - React application with Vite
 - User authentication powered by Descope
-- Row-level security using Neon Authorize
+- Row-level security using Neon RLS Authorize
 - Ready-to-deploy configuration for Vercel, Netlify and Render

 ## Prerequisites